 Our curriculum is intent on developing children's geographical skills through practical and engaging lessons, with identified key knowledge, technical vocabulary and skills that build on previous learning.
-It recognises that geography impacts our daily lives, always has and always will.
-We help children make rich connections through Year Group themes to develop a deeper thinking about the applications of geographical knowledge and conceptual understanding and make links between different experiences.
+It recognises that geography impacts our daily lives.
+We help children make rich connections through the units to develop a deeper thinking about the applications of geographical knowledge and conceptual understanding and make links between different experiences.